gradual-verification/gvc0/docs/impl_field_access.md

 ### Imprecise Precondition, Precise Postcondition

 If a function's precondition is imprecise, then `OwnedFields` will be passed in without modification.
-However, if it's postcondition is precise, then only a subset of the field access permissions must be returned to the caller.
-This is accomplished by replacing the current `OwnedFields` struct with a new one that contains only the specified permissions.
-A call to `inherit` adds an existing struct instance and the specified fields to the accessibility set.
+However, if its postcondition is precise, then only the specified permissions will be returned to the caller.
+This is accomplished by replacing the current `OwnedFields` struct with a new one that contains only the specified permissions using `inherit`.

 ```
 void example(Node* node, OwnedFields** fields) {